-To open the Database home page, from the Databases dashboard, find the database you want to explore and click (or click and select home page).
+To open the Database home page, from the Databases dashboard, find the database you want to explore and click the instance name (or click and select Overview).
 The Databases > Overview dashboard opens with a summary of the selected database.

 From the Database home page, you can drill down to other pages that display more detailed metrics about the database.